Technology

 Evaluation areaWhat to measureTarget thresholdHow to validate

-Total cost of ownershipDevice cost + support + cloud inference feesNet-neutral or better over 36 months vs. current fleet baselineModel helpdesk rates, warranty, and AI subscription usage per seat
+Total cost of ownershipDevice + support + cloud AI usage exposureComparable or better than current fleet cost profile over the lifecycleModel helpdesk load, warranty, and expected cloud inference usage

 # Simple field checklist you can add to an internal device RFP